SherG/cool-iron/blog/chatgpt-google-code-red.md

 The _Times_ also said they viewed a "memo" and listened to an "audio recordings" of a Google meeting, but they didn't publish these items.
 So readers can't assess these items for themselves.

-The article quickly brings in the proverbial "some."
+The article quickly brings in the ominous "some fear . . ."

 <div style="padding-left: 2.5em;"><p>Some fear the company may be approaching a moment that the biggest Silicon Valley outfits dread — the arrival of an enormous technological change that could upend the business.</p></div>